 8. Take advantage of happy hour

 Drinks in London are expensive – that’s one thing you need to learn quick!
-Happy hours are a perfect opportunity to get money off drinks or even twp for the price of one!
-Here are a few suggestions of how to drink cheaper in London…
+Happy hours are a perfect opportunity to get money off drinks or even two for the price of one and lots of places to them.

 10. Use the bus as your sightseeing tour

-Instead of buying an expensive open top bus tour, find a bus route for just £1.90 which goes past all the iconic places like Big Ben, Downing Street and The Royal Courts of Justice.
-Bus routes 9, 11 and 24 are great ones.
+Instead of buying an expensive open-top bus tour, find a bus route for just £1.90 which goes past all the iconic places like Big Ben, Downing Street and The Royal Courts of Justice.
+You can find out exactly how to get a cheap London bus tour here.

 11. Make a plan & do your research

 Before going on holiday I always do a plan and research what I want to do, see and eat on my trip.
 One of the reasons I do this is so I see everything I want to see but the main reason is to make sure I only spend on the things I want to spend on.
 Think about it – what if you walked straight out of the hotel, found a random breakfast place and spend £15 on something not so good when you could’ve done a bit of research and found the cafe around the corner was a lot better and a lot cheaper.
-I’m not saying you have to plan every second of everyday but just have an idea.
+I’m not saying you have to plan every second of every day but just have an idea.
 My blog on how to plan your trip in 4 easy steps should help!
+Also, If you book things in advance you may save a couple of pound on entrance fees.

 12. Don’t take a taxi